jagadeesh312/daily-code-log/README.md

 Improved folder structure for better readability
 Added small comments to make the code easier to understand later Checked everything runs smoothly without errors
+## Day 7 - 2026-01-21
+Defined the purpose of the AI (what it should do and who it helps) Decided the core features for the first version
+Chose the tech stack for AI logic (language + tools) Designed a basic flow: user input → analysis → response
+Began writing initial AI logic / prompts
+Planned how this AI will connect with your Smart Billing project